C7-ReemMohdMousa/MERAKI_Academy_Project_4/readme.md

 npm run start
 ```

-Now app ready to use (HOME PAGE SCREEN SHOT)

 ## 🎈 Usage <a name="usage"></a>

 curious learners have 3 roles for a logged user; student, teacher, and admin.